Warwick Tourism Information

 For water recreation enthusiasts, Warwick's 39 miles of coastline along Narragansett Bay provide ample opportunities for boating.
 Greenwich Bay and Warwick Neck are dotted with marinas; beach and boating access is also available at Goddard State Park.

-Gaspee Days is an annual month long celebration which recreates the evening of June 9, 1772, a party of Rhode Island patriots in eight longboats captured and burned the British revenue ship H.M.S.
+Gaspee Days is an annual month-long celebration that re-creates the evening of June 9, 1772, when a party of Rhode Island patriots in eight longboats captured and burned the British revenue ship H.M.S.
 Gaspee off the shores of Pawtuxet Village.

 Warwick's central location and easy access to most of Rhode Island's major roadways has led to its nickname, the "Crossroads of Rhode Island."
 Warwick is also the home of T.F.
 Green Airport, the gateway to Rhode Island for millions of visitors every year.